RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/High Power Control/README.md

 required to power the relay.
 Then the speed at which the relay could flip on and off was determined by increasing the frequency of the square wave toggling the device.
 The frequency found to produce a square wave which was no longer useable was around 30Hz.
 A similar setup was done for the secound except this time with no relay, and instead only a NMOS.
 It was found that a NMOS has a much high breakdown speed at around 260KHz.
-The code used to toggle the

 ## Devices
 * MSP430G2553